For years now, ISPs have been searching for alternative revenue streams to avoid just being "dumb pipes."

 The group said the bill is unnecessary because several large advertising networks voluntarily allow users to opt out of behavioral targeting.

-consent before using their Web-surfing history to target them based on "sensitive" matters, such as certain medical conditions, psychiatric conditions or sexual behavior.
-The new proposal also prohibits companies from using behavioral-targeting
+users' consent before using their Web-surfing history to target them based on "sensitive" matters, such as certain medical conditions, psychiatric conditions or sexual behavior.
+The new proposal also prohibits companies from using

 The European Commission has sent a message to the British government, and it reads something like this: If you don't deal with Phorm, we will.